longvd336/longvd336.github.io/_pages/about.md

 - Third Prize in the National Student Scientific Research Contest - *Dec.
 2022*
 - First Prize in the PTIT Student’s Scientific Research Contest - *Dec.
 2022*
 - Merit Award for students who have outstanding academic results at PTIT - *Apr.
 2023*
-- 6th DTU Summer Research School scholarship for 44 Vietnamese students - *June.
+- 6th DTU Summer Research School scholarship for 44 Vietnamese students - *Jun.
 2023*
-- Full scholarship for Summer School in Modern Machine Learning for 40 Vietnamese students - *August.
+- Full scholarship for Summer School in Modern Machine Learning for 40 Vietnamese students - *Aug.
+2023*
+- Merit Award for students who have excellent research results at PTIT - *Sep.
+2023*
+- Third Prize in the National Student Scientific Research Contest - *Dec.
 2023*
 - PTIT scholarship for students with outstanding academic results. *(2018-2019, 2020-2021, 2021-2022)*
 ![football](/images/9.jpg)